JacobCuke/serialization-assignment/README.md

 ### Duplicate Code

 I noticed that I had quite a lot of duplicated code in `ObjectCreator.java`.
-I had a seperate sendObjectX method for each of the 5 objects, when in reality it is only the creation code that is different for each object, and the code to send each object is exactly the same.
+I had a seperate sendObjectX method for each of the 5 objects, when in reality only the creation code was different for each object, and the code to send each object was exactly the same.

-`sendObjectA()` and `sendObjectB()` below as an example
+`sendObjectA()` and `sendObjectB()` shown below as an example

 ```java
 private void sendObjectA() throws Exception {